20pa1a05eoRMeghana/N-gram-model/README.md

 ### **IMDB reviews file**

+the splitting is not done because the train data and the test data is given in the different files.

+the secrets module selects random text from the test data.

 ![input](https://user-images.githubusercontent.com/84316456/203908671-c30712f1-ce47-4bae-b958-eaf85d1fecbf.jpg)

 List created as **reviews** and appending all the data from the file into the reviews list